RonaldTreur/STSS/README.md

 ### Nested Properties

-Though TSS does not allow properties to be nested (like SCSS does), it does allow for SCSS-like namespaces.
+Though TSS does not allow selectors to be nested (like SCSS does), it does allow for SCSS-like namespaces.
 Usually SCSS compiles these to flat properties, but STSS keeps them intact.
 For example:

 ```css
 Label {